• Skip to primary navigation

 What does mead taste like?
 How does mead get its flavor, and what does it taste like?
 What can you compare it to – beer, wine, cider?

 Mead has a taste that is similar to wine.
-It can have a sweet or dry mouthfeel, and taste like whatever was used to make it.
+It can have a sweet or dry mouthfeel and taste like whatever was used to make it.
 This often includes fruit or spices and always includes honey.

-A majority of the sweetness and the overall flavor of mead comes from honey.
+Most of the sweetness and the overall flavor of mead comes from honey.
 Depending on the ingredients used, mead may become sweeter or more bitter.

 Mead doesn’t really taste like beer unless it’s a Braggot mead or a beer-mead mix.